13 Reasons Why season 4 soundtrack - TheNewsTrace

 Angelo De Augustine – All Your Life

-Tyler reveals Alex the images he took of his bruises.
+Tyler exhibits Alex the images he took of his bruises.
 [Official soundtrack]

 Chelsea Wolfe – Survive